-Let's see how to quickly create a progressive lead:
+Let's see how to guickly create a progressive lead:

-▶ To correctly understand the logic in programming the minimoog V, let's use a very simple sound.
-Select the preset "1_Osc" (in the "User / Temp" sub-bank).
-The structure of synthesis of this sound is very basic: the sawtooth waveform of oscillator1 is active and the signal is routed through the low-pass filter, and then the output amplifier.
+▶ To correctly understand the logic in programming the Minimoog-V, let's use a very simple sound.
+Select the preset "1\Osc" (in the "Templates" sub-bank).
+The structure of synthesis of this sound is very basic: the sawtooth waveform of oscillator1 is active and the signal is routed through the low-pass filter, and then through the output amplifier.

-The routing of the sound of preset "1_Osc"
+The routing of the sound of preset "1\Osc"

 - ▶ Start by lowering the cut-off frequency of the low-pass filter (LPF).
-This will make the sound more and more dampened. - ▶ To do this, set the "Cutoff frequency potentiometer".
+This will make the sound more and more dampened. - ▶ To do this, set the "Cutoff" frequency potentiometer.
 For fine-tuning, use the right mouse button (this is valid for all potentiometers).

-Notice that the filter cut-off is modulated by an ADR envelope (Attack, Decay and Release).
+Notice that the filter cut-off is modulated by an ADS envelope (Attack, Decay and Sustain).